 Hot spots are a common ailment that has many pet owners scratching their heads.
-The painful, irritating sores can sometimes seem to appear overnight and without any warning leaving dog owners wondering what to do next.
+The painful, irritating sores can sometimes seem to appear overnight and without warning, leaving dog owners wondering what to do next.

-Try not to panic, you certainly aren't alone.
-In this article, we'll cover all there is to know about hot spots on dogs including what causes them, how to treat them, and ways to prevent them.
-We understand that you're eagerly wanting to rid your pup of the uncomfortable sore so let's get to it!
+But don’t panic, you’re certainly not alone.
+In this article, we'll cover all you need to know about hot spots on dogs, including what causes them, how to treat them, and ways to prevent them.
+We understand that you eagerly want to rid your pup of the uncomfortable sores - so let's get to it!

 What is a Hotspot